rur/good/starter/README.md

 ### Info

-The introduction page created for each new scaffold.
+The introduction that is the default landing page for each new scaffold.

 ```
 ... --starter :intro